kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ### <h5 id="header-5_1_2">LeeÃÂs Algorithm conclusion</h5>

 Now we will lable the grids to the next integer untill we reach to the target.
-In the example we reacged the target after integer 9.
+In the example we reached the target after integer 9.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/c5620bca-5d4b-4533-8c8a-6823ff932c66)